matharchod/Twitolu/README.md

 #### searchByTag(tag)

-This is a helper function that takes the category, or `tag`, as an argument by which to filter the search results.
+This is a DOM search which creates a jQuery-wrapped set of elements in which to limit the search.
+It accepts the `tag` argument, which represents the category of each tweet.

+This funtion performs the following operations:
 * Search all tweets for an instance of `tag`
 * Toggle "active" and "inactive" states on tweets that contain `tag`